vib-tcp/introduction_2_HPC/chapters/session0.md

 > <i class="fa fa-arrow-left"></i> **Prerequisites**
 > To be able to follow the **General** HPC course, you should:
 >
-> 1. Have notions of command line and scripting
+> 1. Have notions of command line in Unix-based system
-> 2. Be comfortable working with remote desktop
->
-> To be able to follow the **Bioimaging** HPC course, you should:
->
-> 1. Knowledge of image analysis
+> 2. Have a VSC account
 >
 > <i class="fa fa-arrow-right"></i> **Learning Outcomes (LO's):**
 >